 Benjamin Akzin (1904–1985) was a professor of political science and constitutional law at the Hebrew University of Jerusalem.
 He entered Israeli academia in 1949, becoming one of the first members of the university’s law faculty and a founder of its political science department.
 An Israel Prize Laureate in jurisprudence (1967), he was also among the founders of University of Haifa and served as its first rector.

 Akzin specialized in the theory of regimes and the connection between political reality and its legal-constitutional manifestations.
 Akzin is considered, along with Yitzhak Klinghoffer, to be the founder of public law and thus made a crucial contribution to the development of young Israeli democracy.
-Akzin Proposed a constitution for the State of Israel and in 1962 wrote a remarkable article on the legal aspects of the declaration of Independence ץ.
-In it he supported the strengthening of the legal status of the Declaration of Independence Akzin supported the strengthening of the legal status of the Declaration of Independence.
+Akzin proposed a constitution for the State of Israel and in 1962 wrote a remarkable article on the legal aspects of the declaration of Independence.
+In it he supported the strengthening of the legal status of the Declaration of Independence.

 Akzin was born in Riga, Latvia.
 He began to engage in Zionist activities around the time he entered the University of Vienna, in 1922.
 In 1925 he joined Brit HaTzionim HaRevizionistim (Union of Revisionist Zionists), serving as a member of its board in Austria, and in the future as a member of the presidency of the New Zionist Organization and head of its political department.
 Akzin received a doctorate in political science in 1926 from the University of Vienna.
 In 1929 he received a doctorate in law from the University of Paris, and again in the early 1930s from Harvard University.